Anshikais/Anshikais/README.md

 ###

-<p align="left">My name is Anshika Parmar and I'm a Btech Second Year student , from Lucknow.</p>
+<p align="left">My name is Anshika Parmar and I'm a Btech Third Year student , from Lucknow.</p>

 ###